Report of the National Advisory Committee for Aeronautics (NACA) at Langley Field, August 1942.

 - In extreme conditions, the injected water can dilute with the lubricating oil and cause damage.

-Find out more on water injection in aircraft engines
+Discover more on water injection in aircraft engines